kienkauko/serverless-simulator/docs/topology.md

   - Higher levels: Routes through common parent nodes, escalating to grandparents and great-grandparents as needed
 - **Cross-Level Routing**: Routes from higher-level node to its parent until reaching the target level, then connects to destination
 - **Path Caching**: Uses `path_cache` dictionary to store computed paths with keys `(src, dst)` for performance optimization
-- **Bandwidth Validation**: In reservation mode, checks available bandwidth; in PS mode, always allows path establishment
+- **Bandwidth Validation**: only works for reservation mode (deprecated, not used), checks available bandwidth; in PS mode, always allows path establishment
 - Returns success status, path, and failed link information grouped by network level

 ### Path Implementation and Latency Calculation